Behaviour in Our School

 We seek to offer pupils the opportunity to develop a sense of responsibility and consideration to others.
 One way of achieving this is by asking our Year 6 pupils to be buddies with the younger Reception pupils throughout their first year at school.
-We enjoyed a special welcome assembly in the first half term where each Year 6 welcomed their buddy with a small gift and song them a special song - "Count on me" by Bruno Mars.
-We felt the words were very moving and expressed the care we know our Year 6 pupils will show their buddy across the year.
+We call it the "Seeds and Gardeners".
+We feel the words of this song "Count on me" by Bruno Mars, are very moving and express the care we know our Year 6 pupils will show their buddy across the year.
 Have a listen and see if you can sing along: https://www.youtube.com/watch?v=ZMsvwwp6S7Q

 I'll sail the world to find you